 She was about 100 pounds overweight.
-Unhappy with herself, but willing to give training a try.
+Unhappy with herself, but willing to give exercise a try.
 Again.

 It was in that moment that I understood why she had never been successful.

 So I asked her a question: “At what point do you think you’ll have reached that goal?
 Of becoming that person?”